ropensci-archive/tidytags/paper.md

 aect_senders_receivers_data <- add_users_data(aect_edgelist)
 ```

+From here, the data are shaped for straightforward use of the [{igraph} package](https://igraph.org/r/) or the [{tidygraph} package](https://www.data-imaginist.com/2017/introducing-tidygraph/) for network analysis and the [{ggraph} package](https://ggraph.data-imaginist.com/) for network visualization.

 # Conclusion

 {tidytags} is intended to lower barriers to powerful analyses of Twitter data.
-By combining an easy-to-use tool which can collect a large volume of longitudinal data from Twitter (TAGS), the {rtweet} R package, and functions that facilitate and extend their combined use, {tidytags} has the potential to assist in the collection of Tweets for a range of social science-related analyses and research.
+By combining an easy-to-use tool which can collect a large volume of longitudinal data from Twitter (TAGS), the {rtweet} R package, and functions that facilitate and extend their combined use, {tidytags} has the potential to assist in the collection of Tweets for a range of social-science-related analyses and research.

 # References